 As we anticipate our future with all its uncertainties, we can take comfort that our God sees the future as clearly as the past.
 We will discover that, like Joseph, in our simple obedience to God’s Word, the Lord has guided us along paths far too complex for us to see at the time.

-God seldom gives us all we need in order to understand—but He always what we need in order to obey.
+God seldom gives us all we need to understand, but He always gives us what we need in order to obey.

 Tell me what you think: How has God’s unusual leading proven wise in your past?
 To leave a comment, just click here.